itssixtyn3in/ODCheck/README.md

+#DISCLAIMER:
+This tool is to be used for educational purposes only.
+I do not take responsibility if you use this in any other way.
+It's a proof of concept solution that was created for https://collectingflags.com/research/file-extension-spoofing-in-microsoft-sharepoint-onedrive-and-teams/ If you use this for malicious reasons, you will most likely get caught.
+Don't do it.

 # ODCheck

 ODCheck is a C2-like proof-of-concept solution designed to empower security professionals in evaluating their alerting systems against specific cyber-attacks within the Office 365 environment.
 This tool simplifies the process of testing local security solutions, particularly in scenarios involving data exfiltration through OneDrive and Sharepoint traffic.